Taking your practice on the road with you can be key to surviving long flights, bus rides, and road trips.

 Consequentially, it’s the least compact mat on this list.

-It’s not foldable (it’s only stored rolled and comes with its own yoga mat carry bag).
+It’s not foldable.
+It must be rolled and comes with its own yoga mat carry bag.

-It’s also heavier than the other mats here at nearly 4 pounds.
+It’s also heavier than the other mats here at nearly 4 pounds but with that weight you do get a bit more comfort.

-Honestly, while I’ve loved using my friend’s Liforme mats, it’s too big for me to justify as a regular travel mat.
+Honestly, while I’ve loved using my friend’s Liforme mats, it’s too big for me to justify as a regular travel mat but it does have its pros.

 Knee Support for a Thin Yoga Mat